Eloquent Ruby (Book Review)

 Albeit there is a small portion of the book that’s outdated, I would argue that the majority of its content is still relevant now and times to come.

-If you’re looking for eloquently written material that explores and explains important aspects and background of the Ruby programming language without going into lengthy documentation details, then go with Eloquent Ruby !
+If you are looking for eloquently written materials that explore and explain many key aspects of Ruby without going into lengthy documentation details, then go with Eloquent Ruby!